trishume/trishume.github.com/_posts/2019-07-14-a-tour-of-metaprogramming-models-for-generics.md

 ### Rust procedural macros

 A similar example but with a representation only one step into the compiler is [Rust's procedural macros](https://blog.rust-lang.org/2018/12/21/Procedural-Macros-in-Rust-2018.html), which take token streams as input and output token streams, while providing utilities to convert token streams to and from strings.
-The advantage of this approach is that token streams can preserve source code span information.
-For example a macro that takes in some code the user wrote and wraps it can directly paste the code the user wrote from input to output as tokens, then if the user's code causes a compiler error in the macro output the error message the compiler prints will correctly point to the file, line and columns of the broken part of the user's code, but if the macro generates broken code the error message will point to the macro invocation.
+The advantage of this approach is that token streams can preserve source code location information.
+A macro can directly paste code the user wrote from input to output as tokens, then if the user's code causes a compiler error in the macro output the error message the compiler prints will correctly point to the file, line and columns of the broken part of the user's code, but if the macro generates broken code the error message will point to the macro invocation.
+For example if you use [a macro that wraps a function in logging calls](https://docs.rs/log-derive/) and make a mistake in the implementation of the wrapped function, the compiler error will point directly to the mistake in your file, rather than saying the error occurred in code generated by the macro.

 ### Syntax tree macros